-The Capital allowances tab is accessed via the the self employment section for individuals and the trade / profession section for partnerships in data input tab within the tax return and provides entry and calculation of capital allowances and balancing charges for a number of asset types.
+The Capital allowances tab is accessed via the self employment section for individuals and the trade/profession section for partnerships in Data input tab within the tax return and provides entry and calculation of capital allowances and balancing charges for a number of asset types.

 When accessing the Capital allowances tab you must input valid dates for the accounting period.
 If an accounting period has not been entered the Capital allowances tab will show a message asking for the dates to be corrected.

 Capital allowances grid

 The grid displays a summary of the various classes of capital allowance that are applicable for the current period.

 The supported asset types are: